feiss/apainter-brush-tutorial/creating brush with api.md

 ## Alive brush

 By using the function `tick()` we can animate the strokes of our brush in any way we want.
 This function is called continuously on every frame and receives two parameters: `time` and `delta`.
 The first is the number of ms passed since the beginning of A-Painter, and the second is the difference of ms between this call and the last tick.
-They are useful for making the animation time dependant and running at the same speed  of the
+They are useful for making the animation time dependant and running always at the same speed regarding of the frame rate.

 Let's just add a simple little jitter to the lines: